-WHITE -Combi / Alde boiler

-BLUE -Fridge
+Fig. A

-GREEN - Oven
+WHITE - Alde or Truma Boiler BLUE - Fridge GREEN - Oven

-Note: the external barbecue point is fed from the main feed through a built in integrated isolation valve.
-See schematic layout for details.
+Note: the external barbecue point ,when fitted, is fed from the main feed through a built in integrated isolation valve.
+See schematic layout for details (page 66).

 Note: In some installations the water heater is fitted with a separate isolation valve.